TikTok’s algorithm doesn’t work the way most people think.

 The TikTok algorithm favour content that requires very little of the user in terms of mental effort.
 And this is, obviously, successful for producing entertaining (and addicting) user experiences.

 But this is why social networks like Facebook, YouTube, and Instagram struggle with their algorithms.
-They’re positioned in between TikTok and Google Search.
+They’re positioned between TikTok and Google Search.

 On the one hand, they want to emulate TikTok’s massive algorithmic success by serving easily digestible and fantastical video shorts.
 On the other hand, they also need to preserve their relevance: